pymc-devs/pymc/INSTALL.rst

 In case of failures, messages detailing the nature of these failures will appear.
-In case this happens (it shouldn't), please report the problems on the `issue tracker`_, specifying the version you are using and the environment.
+In case this happens (it shouldn't), please report the problems on the `issue tracker`_ (the issues tab on the Google Code page), specifying the version you are using and the environment.

 .. _`nose`: http://somethingaboutorange.com/mrl/projects/nose/